HOW TO CHOOSE GROUT LIKE A PRO

 Working through the three C’s might help you make your choice:

 1. Contrast: If you want to make a statement, use contrasting grout to make your tiles POP.
 We’re talking black grout on white subway tiles, in your face, no hiding from anyone.
+You can see what we did below with dark grout on a white tile.

 2. Complement: Perhaps you’re using a gorgeous multi-coloured patterned tile?
 Then you’re going to need to choose a grout colour that complements the palette.
 You can’t match them all, so which will colour will you choose to pull out?